 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its mineral properties.
 The Company relies mainly on equity issuances to raise new capital and on entering into joint venture agreements on certain properties which enables it to conserve capital and to reduce risk.
 In the management of capital, the Company includes the components of shareholders' equity as well as cash.
 The Company prepares annual estimates of exploration and administrative expenditures and monitors actual expenditures compared to the estimates.
 The Company's investment policy is to invest its cash in savings accounts or highly liquid short-term deposits with terms of one year or less and which can be liquidated after thirty days without interest penalty.
-There has been no change in approach to managing capital during the period ended June 30, 2018 and the Company believes with its current plans in place, it will have sufficient capital to fund its administrative and exploration expenditures for the next twelve months.
+There has been no change in approach to managing capital during the period ended December 31, 2018 and the Company believes with its current plans in place, it will have sufficient capital to fund its general and administrative functions but will need additional capital to meet its planned exploration expenditures for the next twelve months.
 The Company is not subject to externally imposed capital requirements.